DARKNESSEFSANESI/Online-Forever/README.md

 3. Download the repository and extract it
 4. Open the `main.py` file and modify both the status mode and custom status, if you want to make any adjustments
 5. Save the file
-6. Open command prompt where both the files are present and run `pip install -r requirements.txt`
+6. Open command prompt inside the folder and run `pip install -r requirements.txt`
-7. Once the packages are downloaded, either double-click the python file in order to run it or open command prompt where the python file is present and run `python main.py`
+7. Once the packages are downloaded, either double-click the `main.py` file in order to run it or open command prompt and run `python main.py`

 ---